 Choosing the Best Plan for Calling within Microsoft Teams

-Investing in digital solutions like Microsoft Teams expands the collaborative experience to virtually every corner of your business network, but are you maximizing the value of this powerful platform?
+Investing in digital solutions like Microsoft Teams expands the collaborative experience to virtually every corner of your business, including your customers, but are you maximizing the value of this powerful platform?

-But before enjoying the many great business outcomes that can take place, it’s essential to find the right breakout model.
-The first two steps to take are exploring your business needs while understanding all of the benefits and options available.
+But before enjoying the many great business outcomes that can take place, it’s essential to find the right calling model.
+Microsoft offers customers the power of choice but picking the best option for your business is not always easy.

-When using PBX, business users are often faced with a few key challenges, including:
+When using telephony, businesses are often faced with common challenges, including:

 The Benefits of Using Microsoft Teams for Calling

-While we have touched on one of the main benefits already; Teams as a PBX replacement system, it is important to know what else it has to offer.
-Here’s a closer look at some of the other benefits of the Teams calling:
+While we have touched on the benefits already of Teams as a telephony replacement system, it is important to know what else it has to offer.
+Here’s a closer look at some of the other benefits of Teams calling: